A nonparametric Bayesian analysis of independent and identically distributed observations of covariate-driven Poisson processes: Multi-bandwidth Gaussian process methods for covariate-based intensities

 \item The full conditional distribution of the high-dimensional parameter $w$,

 where $L^{(n)}$ is the likelihood from \eqref{Eq:Likelihood}, and where we have used the notation

-We draw approximate draws from \eqref{Eq:FullCondW} via the `pre-conditioned Crank-Nicholson' (pCN) algorithm, which is a dimension-robust Metropolis-Hastings MCMC sampling method, specifically designed for Gaussian priors, commonly used in inverse problems and data assimilation; see \cite{CSRW13}.
-This generates an $\R^V$-valued Markov chain $\{\omega_u, \ u\in\N\}$ through the repetition of the following two operations: \begin{itemize} \item Draw a prior sample $\xi\sim N_V(0,C_{\tilde\ell})$ and construct the proposal $\omega:=\sqrt{1-2\zeta}$ $\omega_{u-1} + \sqrt{2\zeta}\xi$, where $\zeta\in(0,1/2)$ is a fixed step-size. \item Set
+We extract approximate samples from \eqref{Eq:FullCondW} via the `pre-conditioned Crank-Nicholson' (pCN) algorithm, which is a dimension-robust Metropolis-Hastings MCMC sampling method, specifically designed for procedures based on Gaussian priors, commonly used in inverse problems and data assimilation; see \cite{CSRW13}.
+This generates an $\R^V$-valued Markov chain $\{\omega_u, \ u\in\N\}$ through the repetition of the following two operations: \begin{itemize} \item Draw a sample from the prior $\xi\sim N_V(0,C_{\tilde\ell})$ and construct the proposal $\omega:=\sqrt{1-2\zeta}\omega_{u-1} + \sqrt{2\zeta}\xi$, where $\zeta\in(0,1/2)$ is a fixed step-size. \item Define the new element in the pCN chain by

-\end{itemize} The first pCN step is straightforward, as well as relatively inexpensive even for moderately high discretization dimensions $V$.
-The second necessitates the evaluation of the proposal likelihood, which we again tackle by piece-wise constant quadrature.
+\end{itemize} The first step is straightforward, as well as relatively inexpensive even for moderately high discretization dimensions $V$.
+The second necessitates the evaluation of the proposal likelihood, which we again tackle by quadrature.
 The resulting Markov chain can be shown to be reversible and to have stationary measure equal to the full conditional distribution \eqref{Eq:FullCondW}, e.g.~\cite[Proposition 1.2.2]{N23}.
-Further, the pCN acceptance probabilities are known to be stable with respect to the discretization dimension, implying desirable mixing properties for statistical applications with functional unknowns; see \cite{CSRW13}. \end{enumerate}
+Further, the pCN acceptance probabilities are known to be stable with respect to the discretization dimension, \cite{CSRW13}, implying desirable mixing properties for statistical applications with functional unknowns, \cite{HSV14}. \end{enumerate}